What is a Piston Compressor?

 Reciprocating air compressors are used in a wide range of industries, including:

-- Automotive: powering pneumatic tools, spray painting, and tyre inflation.
+- Automotive: Powering pneumatic tools like impact wrenches, spray painting, and tyre inflation in garages and workshops.

-- Commercial and personal settings: utilised in workshops, construction sites, and DIY projects for various air-powered tools and equipment.
+- Commercial and personal settings: Utilised in workshops, construction sites, and DIY projects for various air-powered tools and equipment, such as nail guns and sanders.

 Pros and Cons of Piston Compressors